bullmoose20/MK-Docs/docs/komet/guides/scheduling.md

               ![task-scheduler](images/scheduling-04-basic-task-04.png)

-        8. Click "Browse", Navigate to the Komet directory and choose `runner.cmd`, which was created in Step 1, then select "Open".
+        8. Click "Browse", Navigate to the Kometa directory and choose `runner.cmd`, which was created in Step 1, then select "Open".

               ![task-scheduler](images/scheduling-04-basic-task-05.png)

         9. Copy the directory everything up to but not including `runner.cmd` from the "Program/Script" field, and paste it into the "Start in" field.
-This is `C:\User\IEUser\Komet-1.15.1` in the example below, then select "next".
+This is `C:\User\IEUser\Kometa-1.15.1` in the example below, then select "next".

               ![task-scheduler](images/scheduling-04-basic-task-06.png)